HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 What about the breakdown of the page itself?
 We typically talk about the difference between first-party and third-party content.
 Third-party is defined as content not within the direct control of the site owner; providing functionality such as advertising, marketing or analytics.
 The definition of known third parties is taken from the [third party web](https://github.com/patrickhulce/third-party-web/blob/8afa2d8cadddec8f0db39e7d715c07e85fb0f8ec/data/entities.json5) repository.

-Figure 22.7 orders every web site by the fraction of HTTP/2 requests for known third parties or first party requests compared to other requests.
+Figure 22.7 orders every website by the fraction of HTTP/2 requests for known third parties or first party requests compared to other requests.
 There is a noticeable difference as over 40% of all sites have no first-party HTTP/2 or gQUIC requests at all.
 By contrast, even the lowest 5% of pages have 30% of third-party content served over HTTP/2.
 This indicates that a large part of HTTP/2's broad adoption is driven by the third parties.

 {{ figure_markup(
   image="http2-first-and-third-party-http2-usage.png",
   caption="The distribution of the fraction of third-party and first-party HTTP/2 requests per page.", description="A line chart comparing the fraction of first-party HTTP/2 requests with third-party HTTP/2 or gQUIC requests.
-The chart orders he web sites by fraction of HTTP/2 requests.
-45% of web sites have no HTTP/2 first-party requests.
-Over half of web sites serve third-party requests only over HTTP/2 or gQUIC.
-80% of web sites have 76% or more third-party HTTP/2 or gQUIC requests.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSOkWXtrbMfTLdhlKbBGDjRU3zKbnCQi3iPhfuKaFs5mj4smEzInDCYEnk63gBdgsJ3GFk2gf4FOKCU/pubchart?oid=1409316276&format=interactive", sql_file="http2_%_1st_party_vs_3rd_party.sql", sheets_gid="733872185"
+The chart orders he websites by fraction of HTTP/2 requests.
+45% of websites have no HTTP/2 first-party requests.
+Over half of websites serve third-party requests only over HTTP/2 or gQUIC.
+80% of websites have 76% or more third-party HTTP/2 or gQUIC requests.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSOkWXtrbMfTLdhlKbBGDjRU3zKbnCQi3iPhfuKaFs5mj4smEzInDCYEnk63gBdgsJ3GFk2gf4FOKCU/pubchart?oid=1409316276&format=interactive", sql_file="http2_%_1st_party_vs_3rd_party.sql", sheets_gid="733872185"
 )
 }}

 Figure 22.8 shows the distribution of known third-party HTTP/2 or gQUIC requests by content-type.
 For example 90% of websites serve 100% of third party fonts and audio over HTTP/2 or gQUIC, only 5% over HTTP/1 and 5% are a mix.
-The majority of third-party assets are either scripts or images, and are solely served over HTTP/2 or gQUIC on 60% and 70% of web sites respectively.
+The majority of third-party assets are either scripts or images, and are solely served over HTTP/2 or gQUIC on 60% and 70% of websites respectively.

 {{ figure_markup(
   image="http2-third-party-http2-usage-by-content-type.png",
-  caption="The fraction of known third-party HTTP/2 or gQUIC requests by content-type per web site.", description="A bar chart comparing the fraction of third-party HTTP/2 requests by content-type.
+  caption="The fraction of known third-party HTTP/2 or gQUIC requests by content-type per website.", description="A bar chart comparing the fraction of third-party HTTP/2 requests by content-type.
 All third-party requests are served over HTTP/2 or gQUIC for 90% of audio and fonts, 80% of css and video, 70% of html, image and text and 60% of scripts.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSOkWXtrbMfTLdhlKbBGDjRU3zKbnCQi3iPhfuKaFs5mj4smEzInDCYEnk63gBdgsJ3GFk2gf4FOKCU/pubchart?oid=1264128523&format=interactive", sheets_gid="419557288",